-- Basically, we have to design a really simple circuit, as shown in below figure:
+- Basically, we have to design a really simple circuit, as shown in the below figure:

 - Sine Wave Generator.

-- Connect a ground terminal as we are using Vsine i.e, the alternating current source.
-You will find GND component in Terminal area from the left menu.
+- Connect a ground terminal as we are using Vsine i.e. the alternating current source.
+You will find the GND component in the Terminal area from the left menu.

 - Now let's connect the wires, as shown n below figure:

-- Once we have completed the basic circuit, we’ll now choose Oscilloscope to check our output.
+- Once we have completed the basic circuit, we’ll now analyze our output on the Oscilloscope.

-- You will find it in the virtual instrument area from the left menu.
+- You will find it in the left menu under "Virtual Instruments".

-- The Oscilloscope has four terminals naming A, B, C, D. We’ll connect Terminal A before Diode and Terminal B after diode, to analyze both Input and output at the same time.
+- The Oscilloscope has four terminals named A, B, C, D. We’ll connect Terminal A before Diode and Terminal B after the diode, to analyze both Input and output at the same time.

 - Double Click on the alternate current source to set the values.

-- I have normalized the oscilloscope axes for better examining of the pulses, here’s my settings:
+- I have normalized the oscilloscope axes for better examination of the pulses, here are my settings:

-- Now run your Proteus simulation, and if everything goes fine, then you will get results, as shown in below figure:
+- Now run your Proteus simulation, and if everything goes fine, you will get results, as shown in the below figure:

-- We have to add one current probe before diode and one after the diode to see the input and output at the same time.
+- Select the "Current Source" and place one probe before the diode and one after it, to get both input and output at the same time.

-- For the output, take the analogue option from the graph terminal.
-Click on the screen where you want the graph. you can make the size of the graph according to your choice.
+- For the output, take the analog option from the graph terminal.
+Click on the screen where you want the graph.
+You can make the size of the graph according to your choice.